-and tranquillity.

-including extensions to the pavilion and the construction of a new cricket ground.
+An area of semi natural green playing fields, cricket wickets and bowling greens.
+Little Stoke Cricket Club was established in 1946 and considerable investment has been made over the years providing excellent playing and social facilities fir the club including extensions to the pavilion and the construction of a new cricket ground.
 In 2007 a new Crown Green Bowling Club was constructed.
 There is a full Junior development programme leading into three senior sides which have produced many players for Staffordshire.